 Fluency isn't perfection, it’s ease, play, and the joy that comes from releasing judgment's presence

-People feeling valued only if they performed at a certain level or pleased the one assessing them; love or validation tied directly to achievement.
+Feeling valued only if one performs at a certain level, or succeeds at pleasing the one assessing; appreciation and validation tied directly to achievement.

 - “At home, if I didn’t practice perfectly, the praise disappeared.
 Music became a measurement, not a gift.”